-Composable Stable Pools are a superset of all previous Stable-type pools (Stable Pools, MetaStable Pools, StablePhantom Pools, and StablePool v2) and therefore obsolete all previous pools.
+Composable Stable Pools are a superset of all previous Stable-type pools (Stable Pools, MetaStable Pools, StablePhantom Pools, and StablePool v2) and therefore deprecate all previous pools.

-Composable Stable Pools are designed for assets that are either expected to consistently trade at near parity, or at a known exchange rate.
-Composable Stable Pools use Stable Math (based on StableSwap, popularized by Curve) which allows for trades of significant size before encountering substantial price impact, vastly increasing capital efficiency for like-kind and correlated-kind swaps.
+Composable Stable Pools are designed for assets that are either expected to consistently swap at near parity, or at a known exchange rate.
+Composable Stable Pools use Stable Math (based on StableSwap, popularized by Curve) which allows for swaps of significant size before encountering substantial price impact, vastly increasing capital efficiency for like-kind and correlated-kind swaps.

-- Pegged Tokens - tokens that trade near 1:1, such as two stablecoins of the same currency (eg: DAI, USDC, USDT), or synthetic assets (eg: renBTC, sBTC, WBTC)
+- Pegged Tokens - tokens that swap near 1:1, such as two stablecoins of the same currency (eg: DAI, USDC, USDT), or synthetic assets (eg: renBTC, sBTC, WBTC)

-- Correlated Tokens - tokens that trade near 1:
+- Correlated Tokens - tokens that swap near 1:

 with some slowly changing exchange rate , like derivatives (eg: wstETH, wETH)